lmscloud-io/moodle-tool_vault/README.md

 - As part of backing up the database, Vault backs up the **tables 'config' and 'config_plugins'**.
 - Vault will also backup the config values that are specified as `$CFG->settingname="value";` or in `$CFG->forced_plugin_settings` and restore them as if they were set in the database.
-However Vault will only do it for the settings that have controls in Site administration tree.
+However Vault will only do this for the settings that have controls in Site administration tree.
 - Settings such as `$CFG->tempdir` or `$CFG->session_handler_class` or `$CFG->alternative_file_system_class`
   will not be backed up.
-You can see the full list of the config settings that will and will not be backed up in the **"Config overrides" pre-check** on the backed up site.
+You can see the full list of the config settings that will or will not be backed up in the **"Config overrides" pre-check** on the backed up site.
 - On the restored site if there is anything set in **config.php** it will take precedence over the restored config settings values.
-- Vault does not backup or restore `cache` and `localcache` directories and also `muc` directory in the dataroot.
+- Vault does not backup or restore `cache`, `localcache`, or `muc` directories in the dataroot.

 ## Backup and restore of database modifications